 \item

-We remind the reader that the conjugation actions in Theorem~\ref{intro:colim} are twisted.
+Recall that the conjugation actions in Theorem~\ref{intro:colim} are twisted (which depends on $q$).
 Nevertheless, in the last theorem, the conjugations are the usual (untwisted) ones.
-To achieve this, one need to untwist all the conjugations compatibly with the diagram.
+To achieve this, one needs to untwist all the conjugations compatibly with the diagram $\mathscr{F}_C^{op}$.
 (This essentially comes down to the fact that the simplices $J$'s are contractible, and the nilpotent cone in $\g_J/G_J$ (\resp $G_J/G_J$) is constant along the direction of $J$.)
 Hence the right hand sides of Theorem~\ref{intro:lim} are completely Lie theoretic, and in particular, the right hand side in (2) is irrelevant to the elliptic curve $E$.

-\item For a torus $T$, let $Loc(T/T)$ (\resp $Loc(T_E)$) be the dg-category of local systems on the adjoint quotient (\resp on the degree zero component of bundles on $E$).
-Theorem~\ref{intro:lim} can be thought of as an analogy for a simple, simply-connected group of the statement:
+\item For a torus $T$, let $Loc(T/T)$ (\resp $Loc(T_E)$) be the $\oo$-category of local systems on the adjoint quotient (\resp on the degree zero component of $T$-bundles on $E$).
+Theorem~\ref{intro:lim} can be thought of as an analogy for a simple, simply-connected group, of the statement:

 where $BX_*(T)$ denotes the classifying space of the coweight lattice (viewed as an $\infty$-groupoid), the object in $BX_*(T)$ goes to $Loc(\t/T)$ (\resp $Loc(T/T)$), and all (higher) morphisms go to the identity.
+Indeed, the first equivalence (and similarly the second one) can be seen as follows: a local systems on $T/T$ is a local system on $pt/T$ together with $X_*(T)$-action by monodromies, these data is equivalent to an object in $\lim_{BX_*(T)}(Loc(pt/T))$, which is equivalent to an object in $\lim_{BX_*(T)}(Loc(\frt/T))$, since $\frt$ is contractible.

-Combining the statements for a almost simple, simply-connected group and a torus, one can obtain a general statement for any reductive group. \end{enumerate}
+Combining the statements for a simple, simply-connected group and a torus, one can obtain a general statement for any reductive group. \end{enumerate} \end{rmk}